Surabhi0303/Codsoft_Task_4_ATM_Interface/README.md

 7. Display appropriate messages to the user based on their chosen options and the success or failure of their transactions.

-I have MySQL to store th user data.
+I have MySQL to store the user data.